Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 2. Contact your Open Horizon administrator to get the values of these environment variables.
 (You need them in the next step.)

-export HZN_ORG_ID=<exchange-org>
+export HZN_ORG_ID=<your-exchange-organization>

 export HZN_MGMT_HUB_CERT_PATH=<path-to-mgmt-hub-self-signed-cert>